johnsyweb/crashcourse/README.md

     - [x] Finish point
     - [x] Length, the distance from the start to the finish passing through each of the points in sequence
   - [x] Can also be queried for the coordinates of a point a given distance from the start
-  - [ ] Participant, an individual who travels the length of the course at their prefered pace
+  - [x] Participant, an individual who travels the length of the course at their preferred pace
   - [ ] Map, a graphical representation of the local geography upon which a course and participants may be overlaid.
   - [ ] Simulator, given a course and a timer, can play participants' progress along the course.